gus1919/NoteTaker2/README.md

   >Click on get started and enter a note title and body.
 Then save the note using the disc icon or add a new note using the plus symbol.
 You can also delete a note by clicking on the garbage can icon next to the note.

-  >
+  >Here is a link to the deployed application: https://limitless-basin-65020.herokuapp.com/notes

-  >Here is a link to the github repository:
+  >Here is a link to the github repository: https://github.com/gus1919/NoteTaker2/